tmcauliffe123/KittensGame/README.md

 <b>HUNT:</b> Don't let your catpower go to waste!
 Automatically send your kittens on hunting expeditions to get your furs, ivory, and unicorns!

-<b>TRADE:</b> Automagically trade with Zebras and the Elders!
+<b>TRADE:</b> Automagically trade with Zebras, Dragons, and the Elders!
 Keep your titanium stores full and never miss a visit from the Elders!

 <b>PRAISE:</b> Want a praise bonus that will make a difference?
 Turn on Auto Praise and see your faith based productivity skyrocket by praising the sun every tick!